-Two die of A(H1N1) swine flu in Mexico: officialJanuary 22nd, 2012 in Diseases, Conditions, Syndromes /
+Two die of A(H1N1) swine flu in Mexico: officialJanuary 22, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 An outbreak of A(H1N1) swine flu claimed the lives of two people -- 19 and 21 years old -- in Mexico's capital in the first weeks of the year, health authorities said Saturday.